 SOPs change much more frequently than policies do.
-If you fail to update SOPs timely, you’ll end up with a pile of outdated guides quite soon.
+If you fail to keep SOPs up-to-date, you’ll end up with a pile of outdated guides quite soon.

 Address this problem by scheduling regular checks and workshops aimed at revisiting existing SOPs.
 Then use automation tools like Scribe to create SOPs that are easy to update and share.

 While policies are relatively static, SOPs may change too often.
 Creating them manually would take a great deal of your work time, killing the main idea behind the initiative — namely improving efficiency.